NnAsankaMadushan/NnAsankaMadushan/README.md

 - 🌱 I’m currently learning Angular and PHP
 - 💬 Ask me about Java and React
 - 📫 How to reach me: nnamadushan@gmail.com
+- 📄 Please have a look at my [Portfolio/Resume](https://nnasankamadushan.github.io/Portfolio-Asanka/) for more details about me.
+I'm open to feedback and suggestions!

 ## Skills and Experience
 * <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original-wordmark.svg" alt="react" width="13" height="13"/> React